-In the section “Prof. Theo de Beer about ….” we share with you articles from the unknown book of Professor Theo de Beer “Everything about art materials”.
+In the section “Prof. Theo de Beer about ….” we share with you articles from the unpublished book of Professor Theo de Beer “Everything about art materials”.
 Prof. Theo de Beer managed the Old Holland company from 1982 till 2000 and made a huge contribution to its development.

 The name indigo comes from the Spanish word ‘indico’, which means Indian.